joshbegley/nyt-latest/README.md

 `What on earth are Republican leaders thinking in trying to stop a Republican proposal to make it easier for new parents to vote in Congress?`\
 https://nytimes.com/2025/04/01/opinion/anna-paulina-luna-mike-johnson-parental-voting.html

-**Nottingham Forest 1 Man Utd 0 - How Elanga's seven touches in nine seconds cut Amorim's team apart**\
+**The Briefing: Nottingham Forest 1 Man Utd 0 - How Elanga's seven touches in nine seconds cut Amorim's team apart**\
 `Analysis of Nottingham Forest's victory over Manchester United in the Premier League`\
 https://nytimes.com/athletic/6243965/2025/04/01/nottingham-forest-manchester-united-elanga-goal/